Key terms and concepts for intellectual property. Learn more on Academy by PatSnap.

 A method of alternative dispute resolution which seeks to resolve intellectual property disputes without the need to go to court.
 The mediator’s role is not to make a decision on the dispute, but to help both parties reach an amicable solution.Find out more

 Metadata summarizes basic information about data, which can make finding and working with particular instances of data easier.
 For example, the name of the author, the date created and the last date modified as well as file type and file size are examples of very basic document metadata.
-More information found in "How to manage trade secrets".Find out more
+More information can be found in "How to manage trade secrets".Find out more

 An NDA (non-disclosure agreement) is a legally binding contract of confidentiality.
 NDAs can protect to data, knowledge, material or information from being disclosed.